Tag: Defensive Structure

 Key Takeaways

-• Structure and positioning are essential for preventing goals.
+• Structure and coverage are critical

 What Is a Penalty Kill System in Hockey?